Does It Matter That Christmas Is Pagan?

 - Culturally ubiquitous.
 They often had similar counterparts in other cultures.
 Oftentimes, the concept of a deity in one culture was adopted and modified by another culture.

-The first time paganism is directly mentioned in the Bible is in Genesis 31:19, where we read of Rachel stealing her father Laban’s “household idols.”
+The first time the Bible directly mentions paganism is in Genesis 31:19, where we read of Rachel stealing her father’s “household idols.”

-But it’s indirectly alluded to all the way back in Genesis 10, which describes the rise of Nimrod—the founder of “Babel, Erech, Accad, and Calneh, in the land of Shinar” (verse 10)—which historians call Mesopotamia or Babylonia.
+But it’s indirectly alluded to all the way back in Genesis 10, which describes the rise of Nimrod, the founder of “Babel, Erech, Accad, and Calneh, in the land of Shinar” (verse 10), the area historians call Mesopotamia or Babylonia.

-We read that Nimrod was “a mighty hunter before the LORD” (verse 9).
-Interestingly, many false gods that derived from Babylon are also portrayed as mighty warriors (such as Ba’al).
+Nimrod was “a mighty hunter before the LORD” (verse 9).
+Interestingly, many false gods that derived from Babylon are also portrayed as mighty warriors (such as Baal).

 Nimrod’s very name means to rebel.
-We see the impact of his influence in Genesis 11, when the people in his land rebelled against God’s command to spread throughout the earth.
-Instead of obeying God, they gathered in Babel and attempted to build “a tower whose top is in the heavens” (verse 4).
+We see the impact of his influence in Genesis 11, when the people he led rebelled against God’s command to spread throughout the earth.
+Instead, they gathered in Babel and attempted to build “a tower whose top is in the heavens” (verse 4).
 They were likely building history’s first ziggurat (a terraced pyramid structure).

 Nearly every Babylonian city was built around a ziggurat.
-Notice how a history book describes these structures: “Each temple was associated with one or more gods or goddesses, whose cult-statues it housed” (Robin Winks and Susan Mattern-Parkes, The Ancient Mediterranean World, p.
+“Each temple was associated with one or more gods or goddesses, whose cult-statues it housed” (Robin Winks and Susan Mattern-Parkes, The Ancient Mediterranean World, p.
 19).

 As people spread throughout the earth from Babylon, they took with them some common religious ideas.
-Those ideas include towerlike structures (similar to ziggurats) and idols.
+Those ideas include towerlike structures and idols.

 Have you ever noticed that nearly all of the world’s religions include high, towerlike structures?
 For instance, Egyptian pyramids, Chinese pagodas, Hindu temples, Islamic minarets and Christian steeples.
-Many of these same religions, with the exception of Islam, rely heavily on statues and images to represent their gods.
+Many of these same religions rely heavily on statues and images to represent their gods.

 Why is pagan religion so offensive to God?